Skip to footer content

 IronPDF simplifies PDF data extraction in ASP.NET Core by providing methods to read text, form data, and tables from PDF files using straightforward C# code without complex dependencies or manual parsing.

-Working with PDF files in .NET Core applications can be more challenging than it appears.
+Working with PDF files in .NET applications can be more challenging than it first appears.
 You might need to extract text from uploaded invoices, retrieve form data from surveys, or parse tables for your database.
-Many projects slow down because developers use overly complex libraries.
-That's where IronPDF is beneficial.
-It allows you to read and process PDF documents without dealing with messy dependencies or writing extensive custom parsing code.
+Many projects slow down because developers reach for overly complex libraries that require extensive custom parsing code.
+IronPDF offers a straightforward alternative, letting you read and process PDF documents with minimal setup.

-How Do You Set Up IronPDF in ASP.NET Core?
+How Do You Set Up IronPDF in an ASP.NET Core Project?

-Getting started with IronPDF in your ASP.NET Core project is quick.
-Install the IronPDF NuGet package via the NuGet Package Manager Console with the following command:
+Getting started is straightforward.
+Install the IronPDF NuGet package from the NuGet Package Manager Console or the .NET CLI using either of these commands:

 Install-Package IronPdf